Homemade Caramel Corn using Grandpa’s family favorite recipe! Best gooey caramel popcorn made with butter, sugar, condensed milk & vanilla.

-My father-in-law is famous for his caramel popcorn recipe and when he was younger everyone would gather around to help make a large batch of bulk caramel popcorn.
+My father-in-law is famous for his caramel popcorn recipe and when he was younger everyone would gather around to help make a large batch of it.
 I’ve eaten it since I was a teenager and this recipe always hits the spot.
 It’s a perfect recipe for ooey gooey popcorn (the kind that’s fantastic for popcorn balls).
-It’s also always a crowd favorite and best eaten by the handfuls.
+It’s also always a teenager favorite and best eaten by the handfuls!

 This popcorn recipe is super simple and super good.
 You’ll take some unpopped popcorn kernels and cook them on the stovetop for the freshest taste and then you’ll cover it in a homemade caramel sauce mixture.
 You will want to use a candy thermometer for making sure that the sugar has been cooked properly, but even if you don’t have one on hand, I have some tips for making this recipe without a candy thermometer in the recipe card below.

 -Popcorn kernels: You will need 1 cup of unpopped popcorn kernels.
 This will turn into several cups of popped popcorn so there will be plenty to share.
 Alternately, you can pop 6 standard sized bags of popcorn, filter out the duds and use those instead.

 -Oil: Use ¼ cup of canola oil, (or coconut oil if you want to make it a little healthier) to help cook the popcorn.

 -Sugar: 2 cups of brown sugar will be the base of the sweetened caramel mixture.

 -Butter: Adding in ¼ cup of butter will make the caramel taste richer and feel smoother and creamier.